tmastny/tsrecipes/README.md

-This package is modeled after the [textrecipes](https://github.com/tidymodels/textrecipes): both packages transform a sequence of data (words and time series).
+This package is modeled after the [textrecipes](https://github.com/tidymodels/textrecipes): both packages transform a sequence of data (words vs. time series).

 In addition to the unique addition of the discrete cosine transform, tsrecipes also provides recipe steps for transformations found in the